 EGLS MIDDLE SCHOOL NEWS

 TRACK AND FIELD DAY: As the weather gets warmer, please avoid parking on the track during school hours as we will be outside practicing during P.E. classes.
-A volunteer letter should have gone home last week looking for help on May 16.
-Thank you to those who have already returned theirs!
+A volunteer letter should have gone home this week looking for help on May 16.

 UPCOMING CONCERTS: Spring Choir Concert, Friday, May 6 at 6:30 p.m. in the gym.
 All grades PK-8 are participating.
 Attendance is expected.
 Attire is school theme t-shirts, jeans and sneakers - just like the Informance in March.
-All 5th -8th grade students should gather in the gym no later than 6:20 p.m.
 Instrumental Spring Fling, Wednesday, May 11 at 6:30 p.m. in the gym.
 All band and orchestra students as well as all handbell ringers in 5th-8th grades are participating.
 Attendance is expected.
-Please wear choir attire.
+Attire will be announced at a later date.
 Please reserve these dates on your calendars and invite family and friends to join us for some fun programs!

-5th Grade Class: We started Family Life Education.
+5th Grade Class: We finished Unit 5 in religion and will be starting Family Life Education.
 Our next memory verse is due on Monday.
-The fifth graders are working hard on finishing off this school year strong.
+The fifth graders play handbells in the 10:45 worship service this Sunday.

-6th Grade Class: We will finish Unit 6 in Religion, titled “The Ministry of Jesus” next week.
-The Unit 6 test will be Monday, May 9.
+6th Grade Class: We began Unit 6 in Religion, titled “The Ministry of Jesus,” last week.
 Look for the review packet on the 6th grade page of the EGL website.
 You can find the devotion & Memory schedules there as well.
-The Memory assignments next week are Which are these?
-(Monday) and What is the Office of the Keys?
-(WEDNESDAY).
-Wednesday’s Memory assignment will be the first one without the fill-in-the-blank format.
-Chapel is moved to Thursday next week for Ascension.
+The Memory assignments next week are What is Confession?
+(Monday) and What sins should we confess?
+(Thursday).
+We are in the final few fill in the blank Memory assignments.
+Students will have to write out the entire assignment in May to prepare them for next year.
+Don’t forget that our field trip to Medieval Times is next Friday.
+Lunch is included with the show.
 Have a great weekend!
 Mrs. Paukner

-7th Grade Class: The 7th grade keeps grinding and working hard at staying focused as the school year comes to a close.
-We have 5 solid weeks to go!!
+7th Grade Class: Not much new this week.
+The 7th graders will be going on a field trip (with the 6th grade) to Medieval Times Friday, April 29.
+Thank you for returning the permission slips and offering to drive!
+It should be a fun trip!
 As the weather continues to improve encourage kids get outside for some fresh air and exercise.
 Here is an article on handheld devices and youth.
 Check it out.

 HANDHELD DEVICES Mr. Simmer